MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/functions-library.md

 ## PromQL functions

-The following section contains common [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) functions, to be used for analysis of metrics ingested to ADX by [Prometheus](https://prometheus.io/) monitoring system.
-All functions assume that ADX stores the metrics keeping Prometheus [data model](https://prometheus.io/docs/concepts/data_model/).
+The following section contains common [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) functions.
+These functions can be used for analysis of metrics ingested to Azure Data Explorer by the [Prometheus](https://prometheus.io/) monitoring system.
+All functions assume that metrics in Azure Data Explorer are structured using the [Prometheus data model](https://prometheus.io/docs/concepts/data_model/).

 |Function Name     |Description                                          |
 |-------------------------|--------------------------------------------------------|